Unkown1gamer2/PhyscicsPro/Physics Pro v10/replit.md

 ### Frontend Architecture

-**React + TypeScript SPA**: The client is built as a Single Page Application using React 18 with TypeScript for type safety.
-The application uses Wouter for lightweight client-side routing and Vite as the build tool for fast development and optimized production builds.
+**Static HTML, Vanilla JavaScript, and Tailwind CSS**: The client is built using static HTML pages for structure, Vanilla JavaScript for dynamic content and interactivity, and Tailwind CSS (via CDN) for styling.
+The application uses `localStorage` for client-side state management and `window.location.href` for basic routing between HTML pages.

-**Component Architecture**: The UI follows a modular component structure with shadcn/ui providing the foundational design system.
-Components are organized into reusable UI primitives (buttons, cards, forms) and feature-specific components (Hero, Navigation, MultiLearnSection).
+**Component Architecture**: The UI follows a modular component structure with custom-built components using standard HTML elements and styled with Tailwind CSS.
 The design system implements a consistent Apple-style aesthetic with frosted glass effects, rounded corners, and subtle animations.

-**State Management**: The application uses React Query (TanStack Query) for server state management, providing caching, background updates, and optimistic updates.
-Local component state is managed with React hooks, and theme state is persisted to localStorage.

-**Styling System**: Tailwind CSS provides utility-first styling with custom CSS variables for theming.
-The design system supports light/dark mode switching with smooth transitions.
-Custom glass morphism effects are implemented using backdrop-blur and transparency layers.

 ### Backend Architecture

-**Express.js Server**: The backend is built with Express.js providing RESTful API endpoints.
-The server handles authentication, data validation, and business logic processing.
-Error handling middleware provides consistent error responses across the application.

-**TypeScript Integration**: Full TypeScript support across the backend ensures type safety between client and server.
-Shared types and schemas are defined in a common directory for consistency.

-**Session Management**: User sessions are managed with express-session, configured for secure cookie handling and persistent storage.
+**Express.js Static Server**: The backend is built with Express.js, primarily serving static HTML, CSS, and JavaScript files.
+There are no database or API endpoints implemented beyond serving these static assets.

 ### Data Storage Solutions

-**PostgreSQL with Drizzle ORM**: The application uses PostgreSQL as the primary database with Drizzle ORM providing type-safe database operations.
-Drizzle's schema-first approach ensures database schema and TypeScript types remain synchronized.

-**Schema Design**: The current schema includes user management with plans for expanding to include course content, user progress tracking, and subscription management.
-Database migrations are managed through Drizzle Kit.

-**Connection Management**: Database connections are handled through environment variables with proper connection pooling for production environments.
+**Local JSON Files**: Content data, such as video information, is stored in local JSON files (e.g., `assets/videos-data.json`).
+Client-side persistence for user preferences (like theme or past paper completion status) is handled using `localStorage`.

 ### Authentication and Authorization

-**Session-based Authentication**: The application implements traditional session-based authentication stored server-side.
-User credentials are securely hashed and stored in the database.

-**Route Protection**: Protected routes are implemented at both the server and client levels, ensuring unauthorized users cannot access premium content.
+**No Authentication/Authorization**: The current architecture does not include any authentication or authorization mechanisms.
+All content is publicly accessible.

 ### External Dependencies

-**UI Component Library**: Radix UI primitives provide accessible, unstyled components that are customized with the design system.
-This ensures accessibility compliance while maintaining design flexibility.

-**Development Tools**:
-- Vite for fast development builds and hot module replacement
-- ESBuild for production bundling
-- PostCSS with Autoprefixer for CSS processing
-- TypeScript compiler for type checking

-**Third-party Integrations**:
-- Three.js types are included for future 3D visualization features
-- Neon Database serverless driver for scalable database connections
-- React Hook Form with Zod for form validation and type safety

-**Payment Processing**: Placeholder implementation exists for future payment provider integration to handle subscription management.

-The architecture is designed for scalability with clear separation of concerns, making it easy to add new features like real-time collaboration, advanced analytics, or additional content types.
+**Styling**: Tailwind CSS (via CDN) for utility-first styling.
+**Icons**: Inline SVG icons.
+**Other**: No external UI component libraries or frontend frameworks (like React) are used.

+The architecture is designed for simplicity and ease of deployment as a static site, with all dynamic functionality handled client-side using Vanilla JavaScript.